Conditions of Carriage

 Unless we advise you otherwise, where a QF Codeshare flight departs from an airport in the United States, the tarmac delay contingency plan of the operating Carrier will apply to your flight.

-We may refuse to carry you if we, acting reasonably, are not completely satisfied that it is safe for you to fly.
-Before you make a reservation you should tell us if you suffer from any illness, disease or other condition which may make it unsafe for you or other Passengers if you fly.
+We may refuse to carry you if we, acting reasonably, are not completely satisfied that it is safe for you to fly or if carrying you may put the safety or health of any person in the aircraft in danger or at risk.
+Before you make a reservation, before check-in and before boarding you should tell us if you suffer from any illness, disease or other condition which may make it unsafe for you or other Passengers if you fly.